-Throwing a Japanese themed potluck party this summer?
-Here we’ve gathered 12 mouthwatering Japanese potluck dishes that are perfect to serve a crowd.
+Throwing a Japanese-themed potluck party?
+Here, we’ve gathered 15 mouthwatering Japanese potluck recipes that are perfect to serve a crowd.

 You can never go wrong with grilled meat on the sticks for any summer cookout.
 Called the Tsukune, these Japanese chicken meatball skewers are really moist and flavorful.
 Prepare them ahead and keep in the foil pan to bring to your potluck.
 Everyone can help themselves with the grilling over the hot charcoal.

 Marinade in a savory-sweet sauce, these chicken and scallion skewers (yakitori) are hard to resist!
 It’s great for grilling outdoors as the delicious sweet grill smell is going to make everyone hungry.
 They are especially delicious after a little too much of some cold beer.

 For any potluck get-together, there should be a carb dish that can fill some really hungry stomachs.
 With a crispy crust on the outside and soft sticky rice on the inside, these grilled rice balls are not only delicious but also so fun to eat!
 You can make them with or without fillings, or with a savory soy sauce or umami-packed miso sauce.
 As cooks rotate skewers of yakitori or tsukune over the grill, you can just throw the ready-shaped onigiri on the charcoal, basting them with the delicious sauce until they are golden crisp.